- Public Safety Information & Services

 Novel Coronavirus (COVID-19) Updates

 |We’re working closely with state and local agencies to monitor and respond to the impacts of COVID-19 in our community.|

 San Mateo County has been issued a variance so that more activities and business are allowed.
-The Health Officer issued a new Shelter-In-Place Order on June 17, 2020 that aligns with the Governor’s Phase 2 Reopening Plan.
+The Health Officer issued a new Health Order on June 17, 2020 that aligns with the Governor’s Phase 2 Reopening Plan.

 People are still required to wear face coverings when in public at essential businesses, waiting in line, at medical facilities, and on public transit.
 It’s recommended, but not required, to wear face coverings when recreating outdoors.
 You should still maintain social distancing at all times.
 Review the County’s Reopening page for more information.

 We’ll continue to provide local updates and City-specific information as we prioritize the health and safety of our community.

 With COVID-19 cases and hospitalizations rising across California, Gov. Newsom announced a statewide rollback of our reopening effective July 13.
 Indoor dining at restaurants is no longer allowed and bars must cease service.
 Other restrictions in place.
 Read on...

 Do you or someone you know need financial assistance but were unable to receive state or federal help due to immigration status?
 The new San Mateo County Immigrant Relief Fund was created to help those who are economically impacted by COVID-19.
 Read on...

 Testing is critical to fighting the spread of COVID-19 in San Mateo.
 The County offers free testing with Project Baseline at several cities on various days of the week.
 This drive-thru testing is available to anyone, with or without symptoms or insurance.
 Read on...

 Parking enforcement returns July 15 for all parking meters, pay stations, street sweeping and residential parking permit program areas.
 You can find your street sweeping schedule online.
 Please move vehicles and pay parking meters to avoid citations.
 Read on...